About Biology of Mood & Anxiety Disorders

-Authors of research articles published in Biology of Mood & Anxiety Disorders retain the copyright of their articles and are free to reproduce and disseminate their work (for further details, see the BioMed Central copyright policy and license agreement).
+Authors of articles published in Biology of Mood & Anxiety Disorders retain the copyright of their articles and are free to reproduce and disseminate their work (for further details, see the BioMed Central copyright policy and license agreement).

 For further information about the advantages of publishing in a journal from BioMed Central, please click here.